True Fire

-True Fire is a song cycle for solo baritone and orchestra by the Finnish composer Kaija Saariaho.
+True Fire is a song cycle for solo baritone and orchestra by the Finnish composer Kaija Saariaho, on a libretto collaged from multiple sources by dramaturg Aleksi Barrière.
 The work was jointly commissioned by the Los Angeles Philharmonic, the NDR Symphony Orchestra, the BBC Symphony Orchestra and the Orchestre National de France.
 It was first performed at the Walt Disney Concert Hall in Los Angeles on May 14, 2015, by the baritone Gerald Finley and Los Angeles Philharmonic under the conductor Gustavo Dudamel.
 The piece is dedicated to Gerald Finley.

 Composition

 True Fire has a duration of roughly 25 minutes and is composed in six movements: